-- 1) Curriculum adoptions in Science, Social Sciences and English are actively analyzing for ELD supports and differentiation. - 2) Instructional coaches will continue to seek support on effective EL strategies and practices to share with EPHS teachers.
+Curriculum adoptions in Science, Social Sciences and English are actively analyzing for ELD supports and differentiation.
+Instructional coaches will continue to seek support on effective EL strategies and practices to share with EPHS teachers.

-A report of the Total Estimat Estimated Actual Percentage Table. ted Actual Expenditures for es of Improved Services for [·] last year's actions ma r last year's actions ma y be found in the Annua ly be found in the Contri l Update Table.
-A report of the buting Actions Annual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.